Yes! There are two ways to get access to a shell/terminal/ssh on Domino:

-This functionality enables access directly to the environment powering your interactive session.
+This functionality enables access directly to the environment powering your workspace session.
 This is enabled in our hosted cloud environment, and must be enabled by your administrator for private cloud and on-premises users.

 Prerequisite: Configure Your Account for SSH Integration

 Configuring your account for ssh access is easy with Domino.

 From the Web UI, click on your username in the top right corner and select “Account Settings”.
 From the Account Settings page, select SSH Keys from the left hand menu.

 Find your public key on your own machine.
 Often this is

 ~/.ssh/id_rsa.pub and copy the contents of this file into the dialog.
 For example, this is what one of these keys may look like:

 $ cat ~/.ssh/id_rsa.pub ssh-rsa AAAB3nZaC1aycAAEU+/ZdulUJoeuchOUU02/j18L7fo+ltQ0f322+Au/9yy9oaABBRCrHN/yo88 BC0AB3nZaC1aycAAEU+/ZdulUJoeuchOUU02/j18L7fo+ltQ0f322AB3nZaC1aycAAEU+/ZdulU JoeuchOUU02/j18L7fo+ltQ0f322AB3nZaC1aycAAEU+/ZdulUJoeuchOUU02/j18L7fo+ltQ0f322 AB3nZaC1aycAAEU+/ZdulUJoeuchOUU02/j18L7fo+ltQ0f322klCi0/aEBB c02N+JJP email@example.com

 Take that text, copy it into the text box, and remember to give your SSH key a memorable name.
 You want to be able to remember which keys were on which computers in case you ever need to revoke access.
 The process should look like this GIF.